-Taking Advantage of Digital Sales Transformation
+Taking Advantage of B2B Sales Digital Transformation

 I’d like to share a few of the insights that we shared with salespeople from across the country on how you can stay ahead and take advantage of digital sales.

 The State of Digital Sales

 With exclusive research from the American Association of Inside Sales Professionals (AA-ISP) and research from companies like ZS Associates and InsideSales.com, it’s easy to see that inside sales is a key area for growth in the industry.
 Studies show that:

 - About 80% of companies are adding significant sales headcount (AA-ISP).

 - The hiring pace for inside sales is three times greater than for field sales (InsideSales.com).

 - Resources are being shifted at five times the magnitude from outside sales to inside sales efforts (InsideSales.com).